kubernetes/kubernetes/docs/user-guide/connecting-applications.md

 ## Exposing the Service

 For some parts of your applications you may want to expose a Service onto an external IP address.
 Kubernetes supports two ways of doing this: NodePorts and LoadBalancers.
-The Service created in the last section already used `NodePort`, so your nginx https replica is ready to serve traffic on the internet if your node has a public ip.
+The Service created in the last section already used `NodePort`, so your nginx https replica is ready to serve traffic on the internet if your node has a public IP.

 ```console
 $ kubeclt get svc nginxsvc -o json | grep -i nodeport -C 5